MicrosoftDocs/win32-pr.pt-br/desktop-src/NativeWiFi/eapol-intf-params.md

 ## <a name="remarks"></a>Comentários

-O arquivo de cabeçalho wzcsapi. h não está disponível no SDK do Windows.
+O arquivo de título wzcsapi.h não está disponível no SDK do Windows.

 ## <a name="requirements"></a>Requisitos